-

 History

 Arlekin began in 2009 as an ensemble of Boston-based immigrants from countries in the former Soviet Union, led by Igor Golyak, a Jewish director born in Kyiv, Ukraine and a current Mandel Fellow.
-The company continues to engage in an extraordinary artistic journey with its programming.
 When the pandemic forced theatre closures worldwide, Arlekin quickly pivoted and leaned into the innovative possibilities of virtual theatre, combining multiple technologies — animation, gaming, virtual environments — to create a completely new experience that the New York Times called “Ingenious.”
 Post-Covid, Arlekin’s experimentation continues as the company engages audiences through wildly inventive live, virtual, and hybrid (in-person and virtual simultaneously) productions, creating unique experiences and pioneering new territory by pushing the boundaries of the theatre genre through powerful artistic productions.

 As audiences returned to in-person theater experiences, Arlekin next developed a critically-celebrated production of The Orchard Off-Broadway, a new adaptation of The Cherry Orchard, featuring both Baryshnikov and Hecht and the talents of an international design team (Russia, Brazil, Ukraine, Poland).
 It combined animation, robotics, gaming, and other technologies to form a hybrid production that ran for 31 performances at the Baryshnikov Arts Center in New York City in Jun/Jul 2022 and a second in-person-only run at Emerson’s Paramount Theatre in Boston in Nov 2022.
 Golyak received a full profile and feature in the New York Times, and the show was featured on CBS Sunday Morning.

-Arlekin's FY25 season represents a milestone, as Arlekin celebrates its 15th Anniversary.
-The company’s NYC premiere of Tadeusz Słobodzianek’s Our Class, co-produced in partnership with MART Foundation, transferred and opened the season at Classic Stage Company (CSC), this after its successful run at the Brooklyn Academy of Music in FY24 as part of the Under the Radar Festival.
+Arlekin's 2025 season represents a milestone, as Arlekin celebrates its 15th Anniversary.
+The company’s NYC premiere of Tadeusz Słobodzianek’s Our Class, co-produced in partnership with MART Foundation, transferred and opened the season at Classic Stage Company (CSC), this after its successful run at the Brooklyn Academy of Music in 2024 as part of the Under the Radar Festival.
 Inspired by real life events surrounding a horrific 1941 pogrom in the small village of Jedwabne, the play gave space for a deep and meaningful dialogue between audiences, survivor’s families, and artists.
 This was followed by an innovative reimagining of The Merchant of Venice, adapted and directed by Golyak, completing a powerful two-play residency at CSC.
+Arlekin was nominated for six Lucille Lortel Awards winning four awards including best Outstanding Revival 2025.

 From the suburbs of Boston, Arlekin has emerged as a global leader in art and technology, and a unique and vital voice from the immigrant experience, producing dynamic new work now seen, presented and acclaimed throughout the world.

 Arlekin began in 2009 as an ensemble of Boston-based immigrants from countries in the former Soviet Union, led by Igor Golyak, a Jewish director born in Kyiv, Ukraine and a current Mandel Fellow.
-The company continues to engage in an extraordinary artistic journey with its programming.
 When the pandemic forced theatre closures worldwide, Arlekin quickly pivoted and leaned into the innovative possibilities of virtual theatre, combining multiple technologies — animation, gaming, virtual environments — to create a completely new experience that the New York Times called “Ingenious.”
 Post-Covid, Arlekin’s experimentation continues as the company engages audiences through wildly inventive live, virtual, and hybrid (in-person and virtual simultaneously) productions, creating unique experiences and pioneering new territory by pushing the boundaries of the theatre genre through powerful artistic productions.

 As audiences returned to in-person theater experiences, Arlekin next developed a critically-celebrated production of The Orchard Off-Broadway, a new adaptation of The Cherry Orchard, featuring both Baryshnikov and Hecht and the talents of an international design team (Russia, Brazil, Ukraine, Poland).
 It combined animation, robotics, gaming, and other technologies to form a hybrid production that ran for 31 performances at the Baryshnikov Arts Center in New York City in Jun/Jul 2022 and a second in-person-only run at Emerson’s Paramount Theatre in Boston in Nov 2022.
 Golyak received a full profile and feature in the New York Times, and the show was featured on CBS Sunday Morning.

-Arlekin's FY25 season represents a milestone, as Arlekin celebrates its 15th Anniversary.
-The company’s NYC premiere of Tadeusz Słobodzianek’s Our Class, co-produced in partnership with MART Foundation, transferred and opened the season at Classic Stage Company (CSC), this after its successful run at the Brooklyn Academy of Music in FY24 as part of the Under the Radar Festival.
+Arlekin's 2025 season represents a milestone, as Arlekin celebrates its 15th Anniversary.
+The company’s NYC premiere of Tadeusz Słobodzianek’s Our Class, co-produced in partnership with MART Foundation, transferred and opened the season at Classic Stage Company (CSC), this after its successful run at the Brooklyn Academy of Music in 2024 as part of the Under the Radar Festival.
 Inspired by real life events surrounding a horrific 1941 pogrom in the small village of Jedwabne, the play gave space for a deep and meaningful dialogue between audiences, survivor’s families, and artists.
 This was followed by an innovative reimagining of The Merchant of Venice, adapted and directed by Golyak, completing a powerful two-play residency at CSC.
+Arlekin was nominated for six Lucille Lortel Awards winning four awards including best Outstanding Revival 2025.

 From the suburbs of Boston, Arlekin has emerged as a global leader in art and technology, and a unique and vital voice from the immigrant experience, producing dynamic new work now seen, presented and acclaimed throughout the world.